usbman01/WCH-8-Bit-x51-controllers/doc/ChangeBootloader.md

 IAP cmd:

-Two commands will be used 0xBA to prepare IAP and 0xA5 to run it:
+Two commands will be used: 0xBA to prepare IAP and 0xA5 to run it:
 - 0xBA  0x04  0x57  0xA8  0x00  0x00
 - 0xA5  0x02  0x01  0x00